Twoure/KissNetwork.bundle/README.md

 ChangeLog
 ---------

 **0.03** - 10/13/15 - Major overhaul of headers.
 No more 5 second wait time for each directory.
-Improved Bookmarking and Search.
+Improved Bookmarking, Search, and cookie cache time.

 **0.02** - 10/09/15 - Fixed Windows 10 not displaying channel [issue](https://github.com/Twoure/KissNetwork.bundle/issues/1), and added site selection in channel preferences.